-0-1 wrong - You're an expert

-4 or more wrong - go back to bed!!!
+0-1 wrong - You're an expert 2-3 wrong - you need to study more 4 or more wrong - go back to bed!!!

 THE CORKSCREW - CANOBIE'S LOOPING COASTER

 Much of the excitement around roller coaster rides center on the ones that loop or go through a corkscrew.
 You experience not only the thrill of tremendous speed and falling from great height, but also the exhilaration of being turned upside down in the process.